yatinkumbhare/puppet-rjil/README.md

 We have designed a vagrant based solution that can be used to create VMs that very closely resemble the openstack environments that we are deploying.

+When spinning up VMs for local development, Vagrant/VBox would need to be run on the physical host that has VT-x  enabled in its BIOS.
+Currently, this setup cannot be provisioned and tested inside a VM itself (KVM/VBox).

 ### getting setup